devMEremenko/XcodeBenchmark/ReadMe.md

 **Q: What do the results mean?**
 1. First of all, the project is **huge**.
 I think the majority of projects have a smaller size.
-2. The results show *relative* performance in Xcode compared to other Macs under the same conditions.
+2. The results show *relative* performance in Xcode compared to other Macs under similar conditions.

 **Q: Why is CocoaPods not excluded from git-repo?**
 - The project is also used by non-programmers.
 Let's *keep it simple*.